How to diagnose drained battery on your garage door opener system and how to replace it?

 The best thing you can do is to prevent the damage to the battery.
 Here we will help you by presenting you a simple tip you need to use.
 For instance, all of these batteries must be fully recharged and they must contain electricity at all times.
 If the power drops under a specific value the battery won’t be able to recharge and you will need a new one.

 Obviously, you need to have it plugged into the socket at all times and you should make sure that the voltage meets the requirement.
-Never leave the battery for more than 24 hours without recharging.
+Do not leave a backup battery discharged for long periods; follow the manufacturer’s recharge and replacement guidance.
 Almost all units are designed to keep the power for an additional 24 hours after the loss of power.
 Anything longer can damage the components inside a battery.

 What about garage door controlled over the Wi-Fi